Episode

 .

-look a little small.
+Jeff: Those look a little small.
 Probably aren't strong enough.
-Let's weave these into
+Let's weave these into rope.

 .

-and Jeff move off toward the nascent structural frame while Sara just looks
+(Michelle and Jeff move off toward the nascent structural frame while Sara just looks after them angrily)

 .